sdi1400258/AlphaFactory/README.md

 - **C++ execution engine**: simple limit order book, matching engine, risk checks, and CSV-driven simulation.
 - **Dashboard**: Streamlit app to visualize signals and PnL.

-This is designed as a portfolio-quality project that looks like what a small quant research pod would build.

 ## Project Structure